acrylian/zp_picturefill/README.md

 These are the base function to create/print the `<picture>` setup for the responsive image itself.
 You can use these with static non gallery images on your theme as well, given you have ready made images-
 - `get/printResponsiveImage()`

-Please see the in file comments on the functions itself for usage information below.
+Please see the in file comments on the functions itself for more detail usage information.

 License: GPL v3